Francesca Lebrun: Early life

-Francesca was the eldest child in the family of gifted musicians.
-Her mother (Barbara Sidonia Margaretha Toeschi), a dancer, and her father (Innocenz Danzi), an Italian cellist, were the core of the elite elector Mannheim court performers in the late 1750s.
-Her brothers, Franz (Ignaz) and Johann Baptist, were cellist and violinist respectively and were successful composers.
-Karl Joseph (Carlo Giuseppe) Toeschi, a violinist, composer and conductor, was her maternal uncle.
+She was born Franziska Dorothea Danzi in Mannheim, Electoral Palatinate (present-day Germany), the eldest child of Italian-born cellist Innocenz Danzi and dancer Barbara Sidonia Margaretha Toeschi, the core of the elite elector Mannheim court performers in the late 1750s.
+Her two brothers, the cellist Franz Ignaz (1763–1826) and the violinist Johann Baptist, were successful composers.
+The violinist, composer and conductor Karl Joseph (Carlo Giuseppe) Toeschi was her maternal uncle.